Geospatial Machine Learning Libraries: Future Implications

 \subsection{Foundation Models to Embeddings}

-Foundation models \citep{bommasani2021opportunities} --- large, task-agnostic deep learning models pretrained on massive amounts of data --- have dominated the last few years of research.
+Foundation models \citep{bommasani2021opportunities} --- large, task-agnostic deep learning models pretrained on massive amounts of data --- have dominated the last few years of research (see the self-supervised learning chapter of this book).
 We expect this dominance to continue, especially in the geospatial domain where scientists so often deal with limited labeled data.
 While most current research focuses on EO foundation models for SAR and MSI satellite imagery, we expect foundation models to expand to a greater number of modalities, including HSI, UAV, and LiDAR data.

 We also anticipate the development of unified foundation models for the land surface, ocean, and atmosphere \citep{zhu2024foundations}.
 This is especially important in the area of weather and climate modeling, where these processes are all interconnected and cannot be individually modeled.
 Application domains like air pollution and nowcasting provide new challenges for GeoML libraries, forcing the incorporation of real-time point data in unstructured graphs instead of curated raster data.